shmsw25/qa-hard-em/README.md

 ## Details about data
 Here we release preprocessed data and source for our experiments on two open-domain QA datasets, NaturalQuestions open-domain version ([Kwiatkowski et al 2019][nq-paper]) and TriviaQA-unfiltered ([Joshi et al 2017][triviaqa-paper]).

+For both datasets, we treat the dev set as the test set, and split the train set into 90/10 for training and development, following conventions that were also used in [Chen et al 2017][drqa-paper] and [Lee et al 2019][kenton-paper].
 For NaturalQuestions, follwoing [Lee et al 2019][kenton-paper], we take a subset of questions with short answers up to 5 tokens.

-You can download splitted data from [here][nq-split-data], where each line in the file contains
+You can download this data from [here][data-link].
+Each datapoint contains
 - `id` a string, example id matching with the original data
 - `question`: a string
 - `answers`: a list of string

-To replicate the exact same data split process, please run `python3 split_nq.py {NQ_DATA_DIR}`, where `{NQ_DATA_DIR}` is the path to the directory to the original data.

-We retrieve paragraphs for each question through TF-IDF (for document retrieval; using DrQA from [Chen et al 2017][drqa-paper]) and BM25 (for further paragraph retrieval).
+For preprocessing, we retrieve paragraphs for each question through TF-IDF (for document retrieval; using DrQA from [Chen et al 2017][drqa-paper]) and BM25 (for further paragraph retrieval).
 We filter train examples where the retriever fails to retrieve any paragraph with the answer text.
+Preprocessed data with retrieved paragraphs can be downloaded from [here][preprocessed-data-link].

-### How to use own data
+### How to use your own preprocessed data

-To use your own data, each line of the data file is a dictionary (can be decoded by json) containing
+To use your own data, each line of the data file should be a dictionary (can be decoded by json) containing
 - `id`: example id
 - `question`: question (string)
 - `context`: a list where each item is a tokenized paragraph (a list of list of string)